5 signs your travel program is ready for change

 Your business requires employees to travel regularly, but your current system is complicated, time-consuming and just plain frustrating for your travellers.
 And when your employees are unhappy, word travels fast.
 Poor employee reviews, ratings, and a bad rap as a travel program can scare top talent away, leaving you unable to attract the high performing candidates you’re looking for.

 When your team’s morale is in the pits, it’s time to remodel.
 Engagement surveys give your employees the chance to tell you how your program is doing now, so you can fix issues as they arise.
 It isn’t always possible to predict when corporate travel change needs to happen, but you can keep an eye out for signs that the time of need is approaching.
 Staying proactive gives you more time to prepare for success and meet your company’s challenges head-on.

-5. Your duty-of-care software is putting travelers at risk
+5. Your duty-of-care software is putting travellers at risk

-Your duty-of-care software is lacking and isn’t efficient at keeping travelers up to date on safety alerts.
+Your duty-of-care software is lacking and isn’t efficient at keeping travellers up to date on safety alerts.
 Trust us when we say this isn’t just a travel management risk – it’s a liability waiting to happen.
-Imagine one day there’s a political crisis in one of your organization’s frequently visited cities and your travelers are left stranded.
-This group of travelers then files a lawsuit asserting corporate negligence.
+Imagine one day there’s a political crisis in one of your organisation’s frequently visited cities and your travellers are left stranded.
+This group of travellers then files a lawsuit asserting corporate negligence.
 Yikes!
-But all of this can be avoided with effective change management and by equipping your program with the right resources to meet your duty-of-care obligations, reduce travel risk, and keep travelers safe.
+But all of this can be avoided with effective change management and by equipping your program with the right resources to meet your duty-of-care obligations, reduce travel risk, and keep travellers safe.

 So, you’re ready for an overhaul?
 Don’t forget the importance of change management

 Ensure that your workforce is prepared to handle change by identifying your change management objectives and implementing those principles into every aspect of your operations.
-This will help you manage the risks associated with changing your travel program's structure, processes, and culture, thus creating a positive experience for everyone involved: travelers, managers, and suppliers.
+This will help you manage the risks associated with changing your travel program's structure, processes and culture, thus creating a positive experience for everyone involved: travellers, managers, and suppliers.